tshepang/blog/content/2006-review.md

 [Children of Men] also boasts best **production design**, **cinematography**, and **cast**.

-My **favorite performances** is by Taraji Henson who plays an exciting, yet heartbreaking, role of a feminist sniper in [Smokin' Aces].
+My **favorite performance** is by Taraji Henson who plays an exciting, yet heartbreaking, role of a feminist sniper in [Smokin' Aces].
 Runner-up is that of Frances McDormand in *Friends with Money*.